snoecker/GettingCleaningData/README.md

-included in this github repository should be: run_analysis.R - the R script to generate the tidy data from the Samsung dataset README.md - this file codebook.txt - the codebook for interpereting the final tidy data set.
+included in this github repository should be: run_analysis.R - the R script to generate the tidy data from the Samsung dataset README.md - this file
+Codebook.md - the codebook for interpereting the final tidy data set.

 Requirements